ecmwf/anemoi-docs/README.md

 - Any domain-specific transformations and code that can be shared across datasets, training, and inference is handled by `anemoi-transform`
 - Helper functions and domain-agnostic general purpose utilities are included in `anemoi-utils`.

-This structure separates concerns clearly, promotes reusability, and makes development modular while keeping core components organized under anemoi-core.
+This structure separates concerns clearly, promotes reusability, and makes development modular while keeping core components organized under `anemoi-core`.

 Each package collects metadata that can be used by subsequent packages, facilitating a seamless workflow from data ingestion to operational model deployment.